BrendaNamuh/NN_fromScratch/README.md

 # NN_fromScratch
-Building a Neural N from scratch
+Building a Neural Network from scratch